XEW-TDT

-XEW-TDT (channel 2) is a television station in Mexico City.
+XEW-TDT (channel 2) is a television station in Mexico City, Mexico.
 Owned and operated by Grupo Televisa, it is the flagship station of the Las Estrellas network.
 XEW is the second-oldest Televisa station and Mexico City's second-oldest station, founded in 1951.

 History

-XEW-TV came on air March 21, 1951.
+XEW-TV received its license in 1950 and came on air March 21, 1951.
 It was the second television station to come to air in Mexico and built on the tradition of the successful and influential XEW-AM 900.
 The concession was and remains held by Televimex, S.A. de C.V.
 The first transmission was a baseball game from Delta Park.
 The station came on air with its studios, known as Televicentro, still under development; these did not open formally until January 1952.
 XEW's initial programming was an improvement over XHTV's amateur output.

 It was not until 1982 that XEW, now the keystone of a national network, took on the name Canal de las Estrellas (Channel of the Stars).
 In 2016, the name was shortened to Las Estrellas as part of a branding refresh.